WordPress/gutenberg/blocks/README.md

 - `save( attributes: Object ): WPElement` - Returns an element describing the markup of a block to be saved in the published content.
 This function is called before save and when switching to an editor's HTML view.
 - `tagName: string` - An alternative to defining `edit` and `save` behaviors, if passed a [tag name](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement#Parameters), delegates default behavior of an editable field on that node type.
 Typically used for simple, text-heavy elements (paragraphs, headings) to avoid excess meta storage of text.
 - `controls: string[]` - Slugs for controls to be made available to block.
 See also: [`wp.blocks.registerControl`](#wpblocksregistercontrol-slug-string-settings-object-)
-- `encodeAttributes( attributes: Object ): Object` - Called before save, this function allows you to control which attributes are to be saved in the block comment metadata.
+- `encodeAttributes( attributes: Object ): Object` - Called when save markup is generated, this function allows you to control which attributes are to be encoded in the block comment metadata.
 By default, all attribute values not defined in the block's `attributes` property are serialized to the comment metadata.
+If defined, this function should return the subset of attributes to encode, or `null` to bypass default behavior.

 ### `wp.blocks.registerControl( slug: string, settings: Object )`